SACEMA/reinfectionsBelinda/README.md

 ### Pipeline files
 These files located are in the main directory:
 -   `Makefile`: full pipeline via GNU Make (requires use of Unix-like command line); see https://www.gnu.org/software/make/ for more information
--   `config_general.json.example`:  configuration file used for manuscript preparation when fitting third infections and not adding an fitting a reinfection hazard coefficient. _copy this file and rename it as 'config_general.json' to use with the model_
+-   `config_general.json.example`:  configuration file used for manuscript preparation when fitting third infections and not adding an fitting a reinfection hazard coefficient. _copy this file and rename it as 'config_general.json' to use with the model._
--   `config_general_l2.json.example`: configuration file used for manuscript preparation when fitting third infections and adding an fitting reinfection hazard coefficient. _copy this file and rename it as 'config_general.json' to use with the model_
+-   `config_general_l2.json.example`: configuration file used for manuscript preparation when fitting third infections and adding an fitting reinfection hazard coefficient. _copy this file and rename it as 'config_general.json' to use with the model._

 ## Simulation-based validation for reinfections
 Code to run the simulation-based validation presented in *** are provided.